Once you have decided to homeschool, how do you begin? There are generally three steps involved:

 · Homeschooling support groups are a good place to ask questions and receive support.
 Other homeschoolers remember what it was like when they were just getting started and are happy to help others who want to homeschool.

 · Your local NHHC representative is also available to respond to any questions you may have about homeschooling.
 Many coalition volunteers have been homeschooling for a decade or longer.

 · Your local library is another good place to start.
 Most librarians are comfortable with the idea of homeschooling and are very helpful when it comes to finding resources and making contact with other homeschoolers.

-· The New Hampshire Home Education Guidebook and other books on homeschooling (such as Family Matters: Why Homeschooling Makes Sense by David Guterson, Home Learning Year by Year by Rebecca Rupp, and The well-trained mind: a guide to classical education at home by Jesse Wise and Susan Wise Bauer, A Charlotte Mason Companion by Karen Adreola, The Unschooling Handbook by Mary Griffith, and The Teenage Liberation Handbook: How to Quit School and Get a Real Life by Grace Llewellyn) offer good advice and valuable information.
+· The New Hampshire Home Education Guidebook and other books on homeschooling (such as Family Matters: Why Homeschooling Makes Sense by David Guterson and The Well-trained Mind: a guide to classical education at home by Jesse Wise and Susan Wise Bauer, A Charlotte Mason Companion by Karen Adreola, The Unschooling Handbook by Mary Griffith, and The Teenage Liberation Handbook: How to Quit School and Get a Real Life by Grace Llewellyn) offer good advice and valuable information.
 These and other books on homeschooling are usually available at your local library or through interlibrary loan.
-There is a large selection of homeschooling books donated by the NHHC at the New Hampshire State Library in Concord; go to the Family Resource Connection, "browse subjects" and enter homeschooling.
+There is a large selection of homeschooling books donated by the NHHC at the New Hampshire State Library in Concord; go to the Family Resource Connection, “browse subjects” and enter homeschooling.

 Understanding and Complying with the Law